-Unrestricted air flow for cooling, ventilation and combustion is essential for proper genset performance and service life (Figure 2).
-The air intake and discharge openings are in the bottom of the genset (crosshatched areas on the Outline Drawing, Page A-1).
-See also Hot Air Recirculation Test (Page 19).
+Unrestricted air flow for cooling, ventilation and combustion is essential for proper genset performance and service life (Figure 2-2).
+The air intake and discharge openings are in the bottom of the genset.
+These are the crosshatched areas on the Outline Drawing (Page A-2).
+See also Hot Air Recirculation Test (Page 6-2).

-It is not recommended that the genset be installed on a floor.
-The reason for this that there is a 2 inch high space between the genset and floor (because of the isolation bracket) through which hot discharge air could recirculate back into the air intake openings, causing the genset to overheat.
-If the genset must be installed on a floor, cut out openings in the floor that are at least as large as the openings in the genset.
+If the genset is installed on a floor, cut out openings in the floor that are at least as large as the openings in the genset.
 The openings must line up so that the air can flow straight through the space between the genset opening and the floor cutout opening.
-The hot discharge air must be ducted through the floor to prevent recirculation inside the compartment.
+If necessary, duct the hot discharge air through the floor to prevent recirculation inside the compartment.

 Make sure frame cross members, exhaust tail pipes and other equipment do not cross underneath the air intake and discharge openings.
+Do not block the air inlet and outlet openings with screens, expanded metal or the like; they restrict air flow and could cause the genset to overheat.

-Note: The hot air discharges away from the end of the genset at a slight angle to reduce recirculation (Figure 2).
+Note: The hot air discharges away from the end of the genset at a slight angle to reduce recirculation (Figure 2-2).
 This space must also be free of frame cross members, exhaust tail pipes and other equipment that could deflect the discharged air back into the air intake openings.

-FIGURE 2.
+FIGURE 2-2.
 COOLING, VENTILATION AND COMBUSTION AIR FLOWS

-Exhaust Connections
+3. Exhaust Connections